Drawing lots and scheduling

 Read more in our manual to get some more examples of the details in the overview.

-If you are interested, you can read more about what Cup Manager take into account in our information text for tournament nerds.
+If you are interested, you can read more about what Cup Manager takes into account in our information text for tournament geeks.

-In order not to lock you in to the exact number of teams that have signed up for the cup when you complete a draw, Cup Manager have a concept we call hidden matches.
-This means that you can create space in the draw for teams that do not exist (or withdraw from the tournament).
-The games that the team that does not exist would have played, both in the group stage and in any playoffs, are then hidden from your visitors.
-However, they are still visible to you administrators so that you can choose to schedule them and appoint referees even before the team has signed up, or while you wait for a replacement team to appear.
+In order not to lock you into the exact number of teams that have registered for the cup when you make a draw, Cup Manager has a concept we call hidden matches.
+This means that in the draw you can create space for teams that do not exist (or have withdrawn from the tournament).
+The matches that the team that does not exist would have played, both in the group stage and in any playoffs, are then hidden from your visitors.
+However, they are still visible to you administrators so that you can choose to schedule them and appoint referees even before the team has signed up, or while you wait for a replacement team to show up.

-Cup Manager support that instead of taking teams from fixed groups, you rank all group 3s in your playoff trees (or left groups) to allow the best to advance to the A-playoffs.
-That way you can make sure you always have an A-playoff that breaks even.
-Of course, the order is calculated completely automatically when you enter results in the group stage during the tournament.
+Cup Manager supports that instead of taking the teams from fixed groups, you rank all Group 3s to let the best advance to the A-playoffs.
+That way, you can make sure you always have an A-playoff that breaks even.
+Of course, the order is calculated automatically when you enter results in the group stage during the tournament.

-Cup Manager have no restrictions on the number of teams, groups, playoffs, stages, classes, locations, matches when you create your schedule.
-Some combinations can, of course, be cumbersome, but we still support it.
-Expect us to ask how you thought if you do things in a special way.
-Maybe it's worth taking after!
+Cup Manager has no restrictions in terms of the number of teams, groups, playoffs, stages, classes, locations, matches when creating your schedule.
+Of course, some combinations can be cumbersome, but we support it anyway.
+Expect us to ask with interest what you think if you do things in a certain way.
+Maybe it's worth emulating!

-It goes without saying that teams from the same club should not end up in the same group and are forced to play against each other, but Cup Manager it takes it several steps further by also taking into account in its algorithm for handing out teams:
+It goes without saying that teams from the same club should not end up in the same group and be forced to play against each other, but Cup Manager takes it several steps further by also taking into account in its algorithm for awarding teams:

 - City